-At the International Consumer Electronics Show (CES) taking place in Las Vegas, Nev.
-Jan.
-9-12, 2018, imec, the world-leading research and innovation hub in nano-electronics and digital technologies, and Holst Centre, a research center established by imec and TNO, will demonstrate a prototype of an electroencephalogram (EEG) headset that can measure emotions and cognitive processes in the brain.
+At Consumer Electronics Show 2018, Imec, the world-leading research and innovation hub in nano-electronics and digital technologies, and Holst Centre, a research center established by Imec and TNO, demonstrates a prototype of an electroencephalogram (EEG) headset that can measure emotions and cognitive processes in the brain.
 The headset is a major breakthrough in emotion measurement for therapeutic, learning and gaming applications.